yogeshwar607/shreemoryacabs/COMPETITIVE_ANALYSIS_REPORT_2025.md

 **Priority 4: FAQ Page Optimization**
 - Create FAQ pages targeting:
-  - "Is GreenEVCabs cheaper than GrEL?"
+  - "Is Shree Morya Cabs cheaper than GrEL?"
   - "Why electric cabs cost more than diesel?"
   - "How far can electric cabs really go?"
   - "What happens if electric cab runs out of battery?"